Adding users

 - Enter the Login name for logging in to Bp Event, plus the normal Name and First name.
 Further details such as a link to an account are optional.

-to generate a random password.
+- Assign a (temporary) Password.
+Click on New password to enter a password manually, or click on to generate a random password.
+This will automatically be copied to your clipboard for communicating to the user. to generate a random password.
 This will automatically be copied to your clipboard for communicating to the user.

-Read more on user login settings: Login settings. - If more than one person share a user, tick Not editable to prevent individual users from changing the shared password manually.
+- If more than one person share a user, tick Not editable to prevent individual users from changing the shared password manually.

 - Save a customised Start screen image for this user, a User picture and a Signature.